St James the Great, Morpeth

 St James the Great, or St James' Church, is a Grade II* listed church in Morpeth, Northumberland.
 The entrance screen which allows access to the churchyard from Newgate Street is also separately Grade II* listed.

+It is believed that the murals in the church used the Gambier Parry process.
+They were painted in about 1875 by Clayton and Bell but their records were lost.
+Some of the work was painted over in the 1970s.

 The church is still used for services and is currently part of the Anglican parish of Morpeth.